SahilSingh247/personalized-horoscope-api/README.md

 - Node.js (v16+ recommended) and npm
 - Docker (for running PostgreSQL in a container)
+- AI used: GitHub Copilot(with GPT 5.0) for code suggestions and generating horoscope data

 This project already includes a simple PostgreSQL connection at `src/postgresql/index.js` which is pre-configured to connect to: